joaocastro/COMP1819/README.md

 The starting point of the application is in `src/jmm.java`, with all of the parser logic located in `src/Parser.jjt`.

 ### TASK DISTRIBUTION:

 Guilherme Vale:
 Helped with the parser token and grammar definition.
 Primarily wrote the syntax analysis, syntax tree and symbol table generation, and semantic analysis.
-Wrote most of this readme.
+Wrote this readme file.

 João Pedro Castro:
 Helped with the parser token and grammar definition.
 Helped with symbol table generation.
-Primarily wrote the code generation.
+Primarily wrote the foundation of code generation.

 Miguel Pedrosa:
 Helped with the parser token and grammar definition.
 Helped with symbol table generation.
 Helped with code generation.

 Guilherme Amaro:
-Helped with the grammar definitions
+Helped with the grammar definitions.

 ### PROS:

-Uses the visitor pattern for recursively processing the syntax tree, allowing for making passes for different purposes (symbol table, smenatic, code generation) isolated and more maintainable.
+- Uses the visitor pattern for recursively processing the syntax tree, allowing for making passes for different purposes (symbol table, smenatic, code generation) isolated and more maintainable.

 ### CONS:

+- Very rudimentary error handling.
+- Error messages could be more helpful.
-Very rudimentary error handling, not very helpful error messages, and poor code generation support.
+- Poor code generation support.
-No optimisations were implemented in the compiler.
+- No optimisations were implemented.

 [minijava]: http://www.cs.tufts.edu/~sguyer/classes/comp181-2006/minijava.html
 [javacc]: https://javacc.org/